pslyman/social-linker/README.md

 ## features
 - Lock button: can run sites within the app's Webview.
 HTTPS is enforced for external links.
 Cookies, cache, session data, etc, will be entirely contained within the app.
 - Add button: add sites with Title, URL, and Color (optional.
 Any CSS color type is acceptable.
-Default: darkgrey)
+Default: darkgrey).
-- Trash button: delete any sites you no longer wish to use.
+- Edit button: edit or delete any sites.

 ## run locally